262life/legacy-262life.github.io/_posts/Create RPI arm64 image with cloud-init.md

 ```

-* Creat the base image
+* Create the base image

 ```bash
 # Unmount The disk in case it's mounted.
 You can get an error if NOT mounted